skkucsl/d2fq/README.md

 ~~~~

 ## How to Use
-1. Please make sure the option `CONFIG_IOSCHED_D2FQ` is enabled in the kernel config.
+1. Compile the kernel with the config `CONFIG_IOSCHED_D2FQ` enabled.
 If your NVMe device has a plenty of NVMe SQs, you can also enable `CONFIG_IOSCHED_D2FQ_MULTISQ` to allow each core to have isolated three SQs (low, med, high).
-Without this option, three adjacent cores share the three SQs (low, med, high).
+Without this config, three adjacent cores share three SQs (low, med, high).
 For more information, please refer to the paper.

 1. To use D2FQ, a file should be opened with a flag `O_D2FQ` which is defined in `uapi/asm-generic/fcntl.h`